hywkim-private/ALIGNet/ALIGNet_3d/README.md

-# ALIGNet
+# ALIGNet_3d
-A pytorch implementation of ALIGNet, developed by Prof. Rana Hanocka.
+A pytorch implementation of ALIGNet's 3d version, developed by Prof. Rana Hanocka.

 1. Install dependencies
 Using virtual environments (pipenv)